What to know about this topic:

 Basic Government Pensions

 There are two fundamental benefits used by seniors across Canada, the Canada Pension Plan (CPP) and Old Age Security (OAS).
-These are the basic income available to pay for a retirement home or residence for any senior.
+These basic income can help any senior pay their retirement home costs.

 There are three additional supplements to the OAS, so you may not be restricted to just the benefits from this program.
 Additions and supplements to the OAS include the following: